Reading time: 18 min.

 Dr Meena Zareie (GMC)

-Red light therapy has been around for decades, proving its efficiency in treating wounds and repairing tissue, relieving pain and inflammation and resolving skin issues.
-Lately, it has also demonstrated promising results in stimulating hair regrowth, especially in people with androgenetic alopecia (male/female pattern baldness).
+This therapy has been around for decades, proving its efficiency in treating wounds and repairing tissue, relieving pain and inflammation, and resolving skin issues.
+Lately, however, it has also demonstrated promising results in stimulating hair follicles for growth, especially in people with androgenetic alopecia.
+This article will tell you all you need to know about red light therapy and what it can do for your locks:

-• What red light therapy for hair growth is and how it functions
+• What red light therapy for hair growth is, and how it works

-• The effectiveness of this therapy and how it can be increased
+• The effectiveness of red light therapy and how it can be increased

 • The necessary number of red light therapy sessions and their cost

-• The safety and side effects of red light therapy
+• The best home red light therapy devices

 Table of Contents